TholosApp/sodot-lambda/README.md

 ```

 You can use the SAM CLI to invoke your Lambda functions locally.
 This command simulates an actual call to your Lambda function.
 Remember to use the `-e` flag to provide the path to your
-test event JSON file and `--env-vars` to provide the environment variables:
+test event JSON file and `-n` to provide the environment variables:

 ```
 sam local invoke SodotLambdaFunction -e src/event/test-event.json -n src/.env